Gohan61/inventory-application/README.md

 # An inventory application

-This is a backend only project using Express, NodeJS and MongoDB.
+This project uses Pug as a templating language for the frontend and Express, NodeJS and MongoDB for the backend.
 Project is meant as a practice of CRUD (Create, Read, Update or Delete) methods.

 ## The Odin Project: Lesson Inventory Application